 - Protect you against IP address leaks (both IPv4 and IPv6)

 - Protect you against DNS leaks

-- Protect your IP address if the VPN connection drops (kill switch)
+- Protect your traffic and data if the VPN connection drops (kill switch)

 As you can see in the results above, IPVanish passed all privacy and security tests without any leaks discovered.

 One unique benefit you get with IPVanish is access to a massive server network with locations spanning all around the world.

 IPVanish has one of the largest server networks in the VPN industry, and as we saw with the tests above, it provides users with peak performance.

 - More servers generally means better speeds as there is more available bandwidth per user.